-Western Barred Bandicoots are the smallest species of bandicoot, weighing approximately 220 g.
-Animals are lightly built, have a long, pointed snout, large erect ears and a short tail that is sometimes lost in fights with other members of their species.
+Western Barred Bandicoots are the smallest species of bandicoot, weighing approximately 220 grams.
+They are lightly built, have a long, pointed snout, large erect ears and a short tail that is sometimes lost in fights with other members of their species.
 The fur is a light grey-brown, with two or three dark bars running across the hindquarters.
 The chin, underbelly and feet are white.

-The Western Barred Bandicoot is a solitary, nocturnal animal that shelters by day in nests of litter under shrubs.
-Animals are omnivorous, consuming a wide variety of invertebrates, some plant matter and, occasionally, skinks and mice.
+The Western Barred Bandicoot is a solitary, nocturnal animal that shelters by day in nests of litter.
+Animals are omnivorous, consuming a wide variety of invertebrates, some plant matter and, occasionally, small vertebrates.
 Each year, females are capable of raising up to four litters, each of between one and three young.
 Breeding is largely seasonal, triggered by the first substantial autumn rains, but can occur at any time of year when environmental conditions are good.
 Western Barred Bandicoots can live for at least four years in the wild.
 Their main native predators are raptors, owls, goannas and snakes.